 Invite calm, friendly friends to visit.
 Your puppy needs to experience visitors to your home.
 Winter puppies suffer most because the days are shorter and we don't have BBQ's with friends.
 Take him out and sit on the porch to wait for the mail carrier or watch the kids walk home from school.

 While we shouldn't be visiting our family and friends, it doesn't mean our puppies can't!
 Aunt Martha is probably lonely and would love to puppy sit while you go shopping for her!

 Do you have friends who have healthy, vaccinated, social and friendly dogs who are good with puppies?
 There is nothing better than a good mentor.
 Set up play dates!
 Of course, you will choose your puppy's friends wisely and be sure that they are safe from bad experiences and bad examples!
 The best play dates are hanging out together, sniffing around the yard, interspersed with fun romps, not constant revved up knock-down wrestling matches.
-He's not there to play, he's there to practice good manners and learn to share.
+He's not there to play, he's there to practice good manners, boundaries, and learn to share.
 Play dates are really about being in a new environment with all the new smells and sounds and becoming confident and relaxed wherever they go.
 On new floors and stairs and with new people.